 A tacky and durable grip that can bring improvement to your gold game.

 The grip includes a rib down the back to help in aligning your grip.
 Though this can be hard to get straight should you re-grip your own clubs, it is a nice addition to keep your grip in line.
 Allowing for a “true grip” these may cost a little more than a standard grip, but they will take some of the fight out of your swing.
 The corded top and soft spongy bottom are comfortable and will perform in any weather.
+Though this is a grip that can become expensive if fitting grips for all your clubs, it is well worth the price.
+A durable grip that won’t disappoint.
+A great option for beginners or pros.

 - Good traction for your grip in dry or wet conditions